 Their coat can come in a variety of colors and may range anywhere from white, black, brown, or a combination of colors.
 For example, white and black, white and brown, brown and black… You get the point!

-The markings on these small dogs vary often and therefore makes it a bit easier to tell your little maltese shih tzu from others.
+The markings on these small dogs vary often and therefore make it a bit easier to tell your little Maltese Shih Tzu from others.

 Maltese Shih Tzu Grooming